The Death of the $2,000 Food Photoshoot

 - Give high-margin items more visually aggressive angles, props, or serving vessels.

-- Test combo shots (burger + loaded fries) versus single-item shots to see which builds better baskets.
+- Test combo shots.
+Try burger plus loaded fries versus single-item shots.
+See which builds better baskets.

 - Use winning images from delivery tests on QR menus and your website homepage.